kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 #### Answer: C. The left adrenal lies posterior to the splenic artery - TRUE
 - The left adrenal lies more medially than the right.
 The left adrenal lies posterior to the splenic artery and body of the pancreas, anterior to the left crus of the diaphragm, lateral to the coeliac ganglion and left gastric vessels, and medial to the left kidney.
 The right adrenal lies posterior to the right lobe of the liver and IVC, anterior to the right crus of the diaphragm, and lateral to the right inferior phrenic vessels.
-- The zona glomerulosa secretes aldosterone, the zona fasciculata cortisol and testosterone, and the zona reticularis oestradiol and progesterone.
+- Zona glomerulosa secretes aldosterone, Zona fasciculata cortisol and testosterone, and Zona reticularis oestradiol and progesterone.

-### Q84	- LEARN
+### Q84
 Volumes of _gastrointestinal secretions_ per day are:

 	A. 3000 ml of saliva